garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

   end.
 ```

-That all changes with Erlang/OTP 24 though!
+That all changes with Erlang/OTP 24!
 Many more complex scenarios are now
 covered by the optimization and a new compiler flag has been added to tell the
-user if an optimization actually is done.
+user if an optimization is done.

 ```sh
 $ erlc +recv_opt_info test.erl